OpenRakis/LOGO/README.md

 - Call to to the DOS Print String Interrupt (for some reason)
 - Call to the "Exit to DOS" Interrupt (here, the Spice86 emulation loop exits, since the DOS command prompt isn't emulated)

+## Purpose

 This repository serves as an example in order to document and show case the usage of Spice86.

+LOGO.EXE and LOGO.HNM only exist in the PC Floppy version of DUNE.